algolia/docsearch/packages/website/docs/record-extractor.md

 ### With fallback DOM selectors

-Each `lvlX` and `content` supports fallback selectors as an array of string, which allow robust config files:
+Each `lvlX` and `content` supports fallback selectors as an array of string, which allows for robust config files:

 ```js
 recordExtractor: ({ $, helpers }) => {